OSGeo/gdal/doc/source/drivers/vector/miramon.rst

       ogr2ogr tracks.gml tracks.arc -oo Height=First

--  A translation from a MiraMon layer 'tracks.arc' into a new *.gml* file taking the last height of every point and documenting the attribute descriptors in catalan (if the layer is multilingual and it have this language available) is performed like this:
+-  A translation from a MiraMon layer 'tracks.arc' into a new *.gml* file taking the last height of every point and documenting the attribute descriptors in Catalan (if the layer is multilingual and it has this language available) is performed like this:

    ::